siadat/benchttp/README.md

 Benchttp implements the most commonly used features of ApacheBench.
 Benchmarks could be limited by either `-n number-of-requests` or `-d total-duration`.

-**Note**: This project is under active development and there might be bugs.
+**Note**: This project is under active development.
-File an issue if you've found one.
+Issues and pull-requests are welcome.
 Thank you!

 ## Install